Michel Chodkiewicz

-Michel Chodkiewicz (13 May 1929 – 31 March 2020) was a French author and a scholar of Sufism, especially Akbarian teaching.
+Michel Chodkiewicz (13 May 1929 – 31 March 2020) was a French scholar of Sufism, particularly the works of Ibn 'Arabi.

 Biography

-Chodkiewicz was from the Chodkiewicz family, a noble family of the Polish aristocracy who settled in France in 1832.
+Michel Chodkiewicz was from the Chodkiewicz family, a noble family of the Polish aristocracy who settled in France in 1832.
 He was born in Paris in 1929 and completed most of his education there.
-He was Director-General then President and CEO of Editions du Seuil from 1977 to 1989.
-He became director of studies at the Ecole des Hautes Etudes en Sciences Sociales where he conducted seminars on Ibn 'Arabi.
+Chodkiewicz converted to Islam at age 17.
+He began studying Ibn 'Arabi under the Romanian traditionalist Michel Valsan.

-He converted to Islam as the "outcome of a personal search begun as a teenager [...] because Catholicism did not provide satisfactory answers".
-During a trip to the Arab countries, he discovered Sufism and converted to Islam around the age of seventeen.
-His daughter is Claude Addas.
+He served as Director-General and then President and CEO of Editions du Seuil from 1977 to 1989.
+In 1982, he became director of studies at the Ecole des Hautes Etudes en Sciences Sociales where he conducted seminars on Ibn 'Arabi and Abd al-Karim al-Jili.